Russellville, Arkansas

-Russellville is the county seat of and the largest city in Pope County, Arkansas, United States, with a 2022 estimated population of 29,133.
+Russellville is the county seat of and the largest city in Pope County, Arkansas, United States, with a 2025 estimated population of 30,971.
 It is home to Arkansas Tech University.
-Arkansas Nuclear One, Arkansas' only nuclear power plant is nearby.
+Arkansas Nuclear One, Arkansas' only nuclear power plant, is nearby.
 Russellville borders Lake Dardanelle and the Arkansas River.

-It is the principal city of the Russellville Micropolitan Statistical Area, which includes all of Pope and Yell counties.
+It is the principal city of the Russellville micropolitan statistical area, which includes all of Pope and Yell Counties.
 Under Arkansas Code Title 14, Russellville is a city of the first class.

 History

 Settlement

-Before the town was named Russellville, its vicinity was known as Chactas Prairie, The Prairie, or Cactus Flats.
+Before the town was named Russellville, its vicinity was known as Chactas Prairie, the Prairie, or Cactus Flats.
 Located on the southern edge of the Ozark Mountains and north of the Arkansas River, this setting was an ideal settlement area.

 Throughout the 18th century into the early 19th century, seasonal movements of the seminomadic Osage Indians from western Missouri brought them annually into Arkansas, including the valley where Russellville is now located.
 Between 1815 and 1828, the area was within a Cherokee reservation.
-Under a new treaty concluded on May 6, 1828, the western boundary of Arkansas was established, with seven million acres west of Arkansas in Indian Territory (present-day Oklahoma) provided to the Cherokees "forever."
+Under a new treaty concluded on May 6, 1828, the western boundary of Arkansas was established, with seven million acres west of Arkansas in Indian Territory (present-day Oklahoma) provided to the Cherokees "forever".
 The Cherokees agreed to leave the Arkansas lands within 14 months.

-The first house in what is now Russellville, a one-and-a-half-story hand-hewn log house, was built by J.C.
+The first house in what is now Russellville, a one-and-a-half-story, hand-hewn log house, was built by J.C.
 Holledger in 1834 and purchased the next year by Dr. Thomas Russell.
-One of the first businesses to be established in the town was a store opened in the 1840s by brothers James Madison and Benjamin "B.D.R."
-Shinn.
-In 1852, with a cash capital of $500, Benjamin's son, Jacob Shinn established one of the first general stores—just down the road from the log home of Thomas Russell—in an 18 ft by 24 ft building.
+One of the first businesses to be established in the town was a store opened in the 1840s by brothers James Madison and Benjamin "BDR" Shinn.
+In 1852, with a cash capital of $500, Benjamin's son, Jacob Shinn established one of the first general stores—just down the road from the log home of Thomas Russell—in an 18 by 24 ft building.
 Shinn replaced the wood structure store with a masonry structure, a building completed in 1876 and which, still standing today, is known as the Shinn Building.
 It was built at the junction of an east–west road from Lewisburg to Clarksville and a north–south road between Dover and the military road crossing at Norristown on the Arkansas River.
 The intersection is now West Main Street and Denver Avenue (formerly River Street).
-Before the construction of the masonry building, the existing store was moved to the back of Shinn's property and, during construction, continued in operation.
+Before constructing the masonry building, the existing store was moved to the back of Shinn's property and continued operating during construction.